denissajnar/cqrs-microservices/README.md

 - Events are stored in MongoDB `outbox_events` collection within the same transaction as business data
 - A scheduled processor (`OutboxEventProcessor`) publishes unprocessed events to RabbitMQ
-- Includes retry logic with exponential backoff for failed deliveries
+- Failed events are marked with error details for monitoring and debugging
 - Automatic cleanup of old processed events

 **Benefits:**